metabase/metabase/docs/installation-and-operation/running-metabase-on-debian.md

 sudo systemctl enable metabase.service
 ```

-## Start, Stop, or Restart Metabase
+## Start, stop, or restart Metabase

 Now, whenever you need to start, stop, or restart Metabase, all you need to do is: